easybill/e-invoicing/README.md

 }
 ```

-You can refer to the tests in this repository for examples.
+You can refer to the [tests](https://github.com/easybill/e-invoicing/tree/main/tests/Integration) in this repository for examples of using this library.

 ## Considerations

 ### Limitations

 ### Validation

+## Issues and contribution